-During the year, other than the termination of the Abrdn emerging market portfolio, no fund managers were appointed or removed.
-There were no material changes to the arrangements with the existing fund managers, other than the portfolio changes resulting from the gilt volatility experienced during 2022, outlined earlier in this statement.
+During the year, no fund managers were appointed or removed.
+There were no material changes to the arrangements with the existing fund managers, other than the reduction to the LGT alternative asset portfolio, outlined earlier in this statement.

 The Investment Committees monitored the fund managers' performance against the applicable benchmarks on a quarterly basis, using the services of an independent performance measurer, in accordance with the SIP.
 Turnover costs (where available) were also monitored, along with ESG issues and voting behaviour as described below.
 In all cases the Committees were satisfied that the Trustee's objectives (taken together) were met.